-- The development shall not begin until a detailed scheme for the provision of affordable housing as part of the development has been submitted to and approved in writing by the Local Planning The affordable housing shall be provided and retained in accordance with the approved scheme and shall meet the definition of affordable housing in the Glossary in Annex 2 of the National Planning Policy Framework July 2018 or any future guidance that may replace it.
-The scheme shall include: - (i) the numbers, type, tenure and location on the site of the affordable housing provision to be made, which shall consist of not less than 20% of the total number of housing units to be provided; - (ii) the timing of the construction of the affordable housing and its phasing in relation to the occupancy of the market housing; - (iii) the arrangements for the transfer of the affordable housing to a Council approved registered housing provider or the management of the affordable housing (if no registered housing provider is involved); - (iv) the arrangements to ensure that such provision is affordable for both first and subsequent occupiers of the affordable housing; and - (v) the occupancy criteria to be used for determining the identity of occupiers of the affordable housing and the means by which such occupancy criteria shall be enforced.
+- 38 The development shall not begin until a detailed scheme for the provision of affordable housing as part of the development including both open market and community housing elements has been submitted to and approved in writing by the Local Planning Authority.
+The affordable housing shall be provided and retained in accordance with the approved scheme and shall meet the definition of affordable housing in the Glossary in Annex 2 of the National Planning Policy Framework July 2018 or any future guidance that may replace it.
+The scheme shall include: - (i) the numbers, type, tenure and location on the site of the affordable housing provision to be made, which shall consist of not less than 20% of housing units (excluding the self build dwellings) to be provided; - (ii) the timing of the construction of the affordable housing and its phasing in relation to the occupancy of the market housing; - (iii) the arrangements for the transfer of the affordable housing to a Council approved registered housing provider or the management of the affordable housing (if no registered housing provider is involved); - (iv) the arrangements to ensure that such provision is affordable for both first and subsequent occupiers of the affordable housing; and - (v) the occupancy criteria to be used for determining the identity of occupiers of the affordable housing and the means by which such occupancy criteria shall be enforced.